trevorlamoglia/HelloWorld/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

-This is my traditional hello world program.
-My intent was to learn how to integrate all the peices of my developmetn evnironemnr. bigger adn better sogfteare uet to come
+This is my hello world program.
+My intent was to learn how to integrate all the pieces of my development environment.

-{Provide a description of your software}

-{Describe your purpose for creating this software.}
+This software is usually the first program that new coders learn.
+Even those with little or no experience can execute Hello World easily.

+Hello world, traditionally is used to illustrate how the process of coding works, as well as to ensure that a language or system is operating correctly.

 {Provide a link to your YouTube demonstration.
 It should be a one minute demo of the software running and a walkthrough of the code.}